brickadia-community/omegga/docs/running.md

     omegga --update

 The `/update` command in the omegga console does the same while it is running.
+It always stops and restarts the server, whether or not there was anything to download, so `/updatecheck` (`/uc`, `/check`) asks Steam whether an update exists and leaves the server alone. `/uc show` prints the local and remote build IDs, and `/uc on`/`/uc off` toggles automatic updates.

+`/version` (`/ver`) prints the version the server is running.

 To install or update the game without starting the server, run `omegga download`.
 It exits when SteamCMD finishes, which is what a provisioning step